apache/nuttx-apps/nshlib/README.txt

 o cat <path> [<path> [<path> ...]]

-  This command copies and concatentates all of the files at <path>
+  This command copies and concatenates all of the files at <path>
   to the console (or to another file if the output is redirected).

 o cd [<dir-path>|-|~|..]